AnnedeGeus01/AnnedeGeus01.github.io/README.md

 ![Release](https://github.com/AnnedeGeus01/AnnedeGeus01.github.io/assets/144111374/464b5631-81a1-4a07-823f-36af10f2a09c)

 ## Conclusion:
-Looking back at what I have made and how it went with using Jolt physics,
+Looking back at what I have made and how it went with using Jolt physics, after all of the small mistakes and the bigger ones, I can see that Jolt Physics is really pleasent to work with, and once I understood everything it did make sense, sometimes I learn to work with a library and it will be just that, i can work with it but I dont know many of its intricacies, it is probably because it is a newer library and the community is not that big, so there is not a lot on specific needs, like how it can be used in an ECS.
+But I think in the end this did help me, by forcing me to really look into the ins and outs of the librairy, I hope this practice has made me learn how to deal with new librairies better, and I am happy that everythin worked out in the end, even if it took some time to get it right.